March 16, 2022

 Every “rule” has an exception, though, Moore said as he put up a quote from Henry Ford, the man who revolutionized the way we get around in America.

-“If I had asked people what they wanted, they would have said faster horses.” --Henry Ford, Founder of Ford Motor Company, developer of the assembly line
+-Henry Ford, Founder of Ford Motor Company, developer of the assembly line

 The second major mistake Moore said entrepreneurs make is focusing too much on their product instead of the business as a whole.
 The solution: Put significant effort into business model development, which includes things such as distribution, management, marketing, and identifying your target customer.